LupusTenera/PWC/README.md

 Doubting if I should just code the way I think it should be , waiting advice teacher/hearing that I need to do another assesment, thinking about an additional part for the app (which is smaller so more time realistic).

 P.S previous notes are at Trello , this is the method I use for project management beside GitHub.
+GitHub is for all my code related notes and Trello everything else around this project.